3mdeb/conferences/yocto-update-strategies.md

 ---
 # Update strategy

-* Remembering every project component during updates
+* Remember every element of the project during updates
   - each project component, such as architecture documentation, features documentation, build environment, tests, and CI/CD, plays a crucial role in the project's functionality and stability